Last Updated on: 23rd January 2023, 12:30 am

 - Spare shells – Grow quickly and need to change shells regularly

-There’s much more to bonding with hermit crabs, as making the effort to create this habitat is just the bare minimum.
+There’s much more to bonding with hermit crabs, as creating this habitat is just the minimum.
 Once this is in place, you can focus on forging a connection with your pet hermit crabs.

 Wild hermit crabs are natural scavengers, spending their time traversing the beachfront and seeking various foods.
 This includes garbage, food left by humans, animal cadavers, feces, moss, and algae.